gboulant/todogo/doc/talks/talk01.01.userguide.rst

        }
    }

-The parameters that you may change:
+The parameters that can be modified are:

 * ``DefaultCommand``: the default command when you execute ``todo`` with no arguments